zacbaum/ADAPTS/README.md

 * Install Anaconda Navigator

-* From Anaconda Prompt, create a new environment called `adapts` using the command `conda create --name adapts python=3.6.7`.
-Hit `y` to continue when prompted.

-* Once complete, start your environment with `conda activate adapts`.

-* Install `TensorFlow`, `mss`, and `OpenCV` to your environment using `pip install tensorflow==2.3.1 mss opencv-python`.

-> Note: If you are using a machine with a GPU, you can utilize this.
-You will need to additionally install CuDNN and CUDA Toolkit using `conda install cudatoolkit=10.1 cudnn=7.6.5`.
-When installing tensorflow, change the above `tensorflow==2.3.1` to `tensorflow-gpu==2.3.1` as well.

-> Note: Should you need to uninstall / start over; you can remove the environment with `conda env remove --name adapts`.
+* From within the ADAPTS Project Folder (`...\Documents\ADAPTS`), double click on `setup_env.bat` or `setup_env-gpu.bat` for computers with GPU.
+If you're not sure if you have a GPU, use the non-GPU version.
+Hit `y` to continue when prompted on the screen which will pop-up.

 ## Running ADAPTS

-* From your Anaconda Prompt, make sure your environment is active (`conda activate adapts`), and navigate to the ADAPTS project folder. *This should be likely done with `cd Documents\ADAPTS`.*

-* To start, type `python run.py`.
+* Use the File Explorer to navigate to `...\Documents\ADAPTS` and double click on `run.bat`.
+This will start ADAPTS with Class Activation Mapping overlaid on the current image.

+Alternatively;

+* Use the File Explorer to navigate to `...\Documents\ADAPTS` and double click on `run-unet.bat`.
+This will start ADAPTS with UNet Segmentations overlaid on the current image.

-* To exit, mouse over the window which pops-up and hit `q`, or type `Ctrl` + `c` in the Anaconda Prompt.
+* To exit, mouse over the window which pops-up and hit `q`, or close the prompt which appears on screen.

 ## Accessing Models

-To access the model repository, see [here](https://liveuclac-my.sharepoint.com/:f:/g/personal/rmapzba_ucl_ac_uk/EpD04R0kavRKm-ByMjDYou0B4OnPjdEKSpfYZtcRr_1dVQ?e=icIII8).
+To access the model repository if you need to update any models, see [here](https://liveuclac-my.sharepoint.com/:f:/g/personal/rmapzba_ucl_ac_uk/EpD04R0kavRKm-ByMjDYou0B4OnPjdEKSpfYZtcRr_1dVQ?e=icIII8).